Garage Door Bottom Weather Seal Replacement in Lansing, MI

 Six Signs Your Garage Door Weather Seal Needs Replacement

 Weather stripping shows visible signs of wear after years of exposure.
-Environmental conditions, material and other factors affect how often you need to replace your bottom weather seal.
+Environmental conditions, material and other factors affect how often you need to replace your bottom garage door seal.
 Harsh conditions like heavy rain, extreme cold and temperature fluctuations speed up the process.
 Fortunately, worn bottom seals present noticeable signs of needing repair or replacement.

 You may need to look into garage door bottom seal services if you experience one of these six signs: